What is the Debtor Days Ratio?

 What is the Formula for Debtor Days?

-- Debtors is given in the Balance Sheet and is normally under the heading trade debtors.
+- Debtors is given in the balance sheet and is normally under the heading trade debtors or accounts receivable.

-- Sales is found in the Profit and Loss Account.
+- Sales is found in the income statement.

 How is Debtor Days Calculated in Practice?